 - 9 Guarana: Combination with other plants

-Guarana (Paullinia cupana) is a plant that originated in the Amazonian forest and was used by the Indians.
+Guarana (Paullinia cupana) is a sacred plant that originated in the Amazonian forest and was used for more than 3,000 years by the Indians.
 Guarana has become very well known as a highly effective tonic plant, thanks in no small part to the fact that it contains 4-5 times more caffeine (guaranine) than coffee itself.
 Guarana, which could be described as an extra powerful coffee, is as well known for its powerful effect of increased vigilance and reduced fatigue as for its famous appetite suppressant effect.
 It is thus a very effective stimulant that reinforces the potential of the body and its immune system.